JinchaoLove/Notes/FeatureExtraction.md

 The pauses, including silent pauses, filled pauses (like um, hm, er, etc.), and non-verbal phenomena (like coughing, throat clearing, laughs, inspirations).
 The related features include speech or pause duration, pause count, rate (such as words-per-minute (WPM)), speech period, silence-to-word ratio, and so on.

 The occurrence and duration of silence and speech segments can be captured by Voice Activity Detection (VAD) method in [Kaldi](https://github.com/kaldi-asr/kaldi/blob/8ce3a95761e0eb97d95d3db2fcb6b2bfb7ffec5b/src/ivector/voice-activity-detection.cc), [Py-WebRTC-VAD](https://github.com/wiseman/py-webrtcvad), or [pyannote-audio](https://github.com/pyannote/pyannote-audio) for neural building blocks.
+The toolkits of word-based features, such as WPM, are listed in [Tags-based Features](#tags-based-features).

 - [ ] Filled pauses detection
-- [ ] word count

 ### Frequency Features